 - Conducting interviews of friends, family, schoolmates and social media contacts; and

-- Running background checks of all available public documents.
+- Running background checks on all available public documents.

-As top Denver sex crimes attorney Michael Becker explains:
+As our top Denver sex crimes attorney Michael Becker explains:

 “People rightly try to teach their children that intimate touching is wrong.
-But children are impressionable.
+However, children are impressionable.
 Sometimes they mistake affection and concern with sex offenses.
 Also sometimes they are persuaded to lie.
-The earlier we come on board the easier it is for us to uncover improper motives and preserve our client’s good name.”
+The earlier we come on board, the easier it is for us to uncover improper motives and preserve our client’s good name.”

 - National Sexual Assault Telephone Hotline – RAINN